-In 2004 and 2004 the Attorney General entered into stipulated judgments with five retailers, Dirt Cheap Cigarettes, eSmokes, Inc., Cyco.net, Inc., and eCommerce Today, Ltd., selling cigarettes illegally over the Internet to hundreds of thousands of California consumers.
+The Attorney General entered into stipulated judgments with five retailers, Dirt Cheap Cigarettes, eSmokes, Inc., Cyco.net, Inc., LLP Enterprises and eCommerce Today, Ltd., that were selling cigarettes illegally over the Internet to hundreds of thousands of California consumers.
 These Internet retailers agreed not to do business in California and to pay penalties, costs, and attorneys’ fees totaling more than $1 million.
-Additionally, the two biggest retailers, Dirt Cheap Cigarettes and eSmokes agreed file reports with the California Board of Equalization providing the Board with information concerning approximately 350,000 California customers who purchased their cigarettes since January 1, 2000.
+Additionally, the two biggest retailers, Dirt Cheap Cigarettes and eSmokes, agreed to file reports with the California Board of Equalization providing the Board with information concerning approximately 350,000 California customers who purchased their cigarettes since January 1, 2000.
 Those records will provide the Board with the necessary information to attempt to collect the more than $11.5 million in taxes owed to the State of California from those customers.
 The Attorney General also obtained a $4.3 default judgment, plus attorneys’ fees and costs against the remaining Internet cigarette seller, Smokin4Less.
-The Attorney General filed lawsuits against these 6 retailers in April, 2003, charging them with unfair and deceptive business practices, and California’s two non-face-to-face statutes enacted to prohibit Internet cigarette sales to children and to prevent tax evasion.

 eSmokes, Inc. Stipulated Final Judgment and Permanent Injunction dated January 3, 2005, pdf,